volodymyrhudyma/blog/content/blog/react-hooks-useprevious.md

 export default usePrevious;
 ```

-Then import it into your functional component and use:
+Then use it in the functional component:

 ```jsx
 import React, { useState } from "react";